-The ETP Compensation Committee periodically reviews and makes recommendations regarding the compensation of the directors of ETP's General Partner.
-In 2010, non-employee directors of ETP's General Partner received an annual fee of \$40,000 plus \$1,200 for each committee meeting attended.
-Additionally, the Chairman of ETP's audit committee receives an annual fee of \$15,000 and the members of ETP's Audit Committee receive an annual fee of \$10,000.
-The Chairman of the ETP Compensation Committee receives an annual fee of \$5,000.
-ETP's employee directors, including Messrs.
+The Compensation Committee periodically reviews and makes recommendations regarding the compensation of the directors of our General Partner.
+In 2010, non-employee directors of our General Partner received an annual fee of \$40,000 plus \$1,200 for each committee meeting attended.
+Additionally, the Chairman of the Audit Committee receives an annual fee of \$15,000 and the members of the Audit Committee receive an annual fee of \$10,000.
+The Chairman of the Compensation Committee receives an annual fee of \$5,000.
+Employee directors, including Messrs.
 Warren and McCrea, do not receive any fees for service as directors.
-In addition, the non-employee directors participate in ETP's 2004 Unit Plan and 2008 Incentive Plan.
-Each director of ETP's General Partner who is not also (i) a shareholder or a direct or indirect employee of any parent, or (ii) a direct or indirect employee of ETP LLC, ETP, or a subsidiary, who is elected or appointed to the board of ETP's General Partner for the first time shall automatically receive, on the date of his or her election or appointment, an award of 2,500 ETP Common Units.
-Under ETP's 2004 Unit Plan and 2008 Incentive Plan, the non-employee directors of ETP's General Partner each receive annual grants of unvested ETP Common Units equal to an aggregate of approximately \$50,000 divided by the fair market value of ETP's Common Units.
+In addition, the non-employee directors participate in our 2004 Unit Plan and 2008 Incentive Plan.
+Each director who is not also (i) a shareholder or a direct or indirect employee of any parent, or (ii) a direct or indirect employee of ETP LLC, ETP, or a subsidiary, who is elected or appointed to the Board for the first time shall automatically receive, on the date of his or her election or appointment, an award of 2,500 ETP Common Units.
+Under our 2004 Unit Plan and 2008 Incentive Plan, the non-employee directors of our General Partner each receive annual grants of unvested ETP Common Units equal to an aggregate of approximately \$50,000 divided by the fair market value of our Common Units.
 These ETP Common Units vest over three years at one-third per year.